 If you do not have the experience required to get the C-61/D-34 license, not to worry!
 Your journey begins here.

-Generally someone looking to become a contractor would want to look into an apprenticeship for find an experienced person to work with.
+Generally, someone looking to become a contractor would want to look into an apprenticeship to find an experienced person to work with.

 How To Read Construction Blueprints!